This policy provides an overview of corporate governance at WorkCover Queensland (WorkCover).

 - Australian Standard AS8000-2003 Good Governance Principles.

-Additionally WorkCover's enabling legislation, the Workers' Compensation and Rehabilitation Act 2003 (the Act), commits us to certain good governance principles, including those incorporated in the Financial Accountability Act 2009, the Public Sector Ethics Act 1994 (Queensland), and various government information standards.
+Additionally WorkCover's enabling legislation, the Workers' Compensation and Rehabilitation Act 2003 (the Act), commits us to certain good governance principles, including those incorporated in the Financial Accountability Act 2009, the Financial and performance Management Standard 2019, the Public Sector Ethics Act 1994 (Queensland), and other applicable Queensland Government guidance and legislation.

-WorkCover has developed a Governance, Ethics, Compliance, and Risk (GECR) Framework that integrates the enabling legislation and governance principles and standards referenced above.
+WorkCover has developed a Governance, Ethics, Compliance, and Risk (GECR) Framework that integrates the processes above.

 Our corporate governance program includes the following elements:

 Directors are appointed by Governor-in-Council, and are all independent, non-executive directors.
 The Board undertakes a self-assessment process every two years.
 The Board approves its charter annually which outlines its membership, meeting protocol, objectives and responsibilities, delegated powers, and reporting requirements.
 Progress against the charter is reviewed on a quarterly basis.

 Establishment of Risk and Audit Committee and People Committee